WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```

-The INFO and FORMAT fields of each entry tells us something about the data at the position in the genome.
+The INFO and FORMAT fields of each entry tell us something about the data at the position in the genome.
 It consists of a set of key-value pairs with the tags being explained in the header of the VCF file (see the ##INFO and ##FORMAT lines in the header).

 We can tell `mpileup` to add additional `##INFO` and `##FORMAT` information to the output.
 For example, we can ask it to add the `FORMAT/AD` tag which informs about the number of high-quality reads that support alleles listed in REF and ALT columns.
 What command can we use to list of all available tags?